michelleful/DissertationMaterials/fullwood_odonnell_data/README.txt

 Data from Michelle A. Fullwood and Timothy J. O'Donnell (2013).
 Learning Non-concatenative Morphology.
-In Proceedings of the Fourth Annual Workshop on Cognitive Modeling and Computational Linguistics (CMCL) and Chapter 2 of this dissertation.
+In Proceedings of the Fourth Annual Workshop on Cognitive Modeling and Computational Linguistics (CMCL).

+Also Chapter 2 of Fullwood (2018).
+If you use this dataset, please cite the paper above.

 File: quran.verbs.data